 NATO leaders asked the Secretary-General to lead a forward-looking reflection on NATO’s future, NATO 2030.
 As part of this effort, NATO seeks to strengthen its engagement with civil society, youth and the private sector.

-This is why NATO is launching the NATO 2030: NATO-Private Sector Dialogues.
+This is why NATO launched the NATO 2030: NATO-Private Sector Dialogues.
 Facilitated by GLOBSEC, the dialogues will look to deepen the involvement of the private sector across the transatlantic sphere and galvanize their activity in advancing NATO’s collective security agenda.

-This initiative will begin with a conference on November 25th focusing on The Future of Warfare and the Role of New and Emerging Technologies that will bring together experts from the fields of technology, security, and public policy.
+This initiative began with a conference on 25 November 2020 focusing on The Future of Warfare and the Role of New and Emerging Technologies that brought together experts from the fields of technology, security, and public policy.

 Threats in the international security landscape have never been so diverse or so quick to materialize.
 From hypersonic delivery systems to the integration of machine-human teaming on the battlefield, quantum leaps in technological development and ultra-connectivity are transforming how nations assess national security threats as well as how they organize societies and engage with citizens.
 This interplay between technology, society, and conflict is only just beginning, and the Transatlantic community will need critical reflection leading to action to guarantee its peace and prosperity.

-Going forward, and into 2021, six NATO 2030 dialogues will explore how the private sector can contribute to addressing the most pressing technology-based security risks and contribute to increasing societal resilience across the Alliance.
+Six NATO 2030 dialogues explored how the private sector can contribute to addressing the most pressing technology-based security risks and contribute to increasing societal resilience across the Alliance.
 GLOBSEC is proud to have been selected by NATO to lead the engagement with the private sector on this high-profile project.